ETNA Community Centre

 I have MSc in Psychology And MSc in Family Therapy.

-I have experience of working across verity of settings including schools, local authority, NHS and private settings.
+I have many years experience of working with families/couples across verity of settings including schools, local authority, NHS and private settings.

 I’m registered with UK Council for Psychotherapy (UKCP)and Association for Family Therapy (AFT).

 - Attachment disorder

 - Attachment disorder in children

 - Child related issues

 - Childhood bereavement

 - Children’s learning difficulties